๐Ÿ”’

 Links to your final solution

-A point that directly supports why your chosen solution is the right one.
-This creates the logical thread from PESTLE through to your recommendation.
-Without this, your PESTLE feels disconnected.
+A point that supports why your chosen solution is the right one.
+Creates the logical thread.

 PESTLE prompt cards with data sources